Products

 Ultimately, customers expect customer service to be close to the product or service their company provides.
 Exceed their expectations by staying informed on the latest product updates and offerings, anticipating any technical questions.
 At the same time, don’t be afraid to say “I don’t know, but I’ll ask someone that does.”
 Customers will appreciate your honesty and efforts to find the correct answer.

-For some customers, a bad experience at any point in the customer lifecycle can ruin the reputation of your brand forever.
-To anticipate any friction, you need to be sure customer experience skills are being demonstrated consistently throughout the journey.
-Pay the most attention to key touchpoints, but make sure you have a full view of the customer experience, or you risk lapses in service that can really hurt the business overall.
+For some customers, a bad experience at any point in the customer lifecycle can ruin your brand's reputation forever.
+To anticipate any friction, you need to ensure that customer experience skills are consistently demonstrated throughout the journey.
+Pay the most attention to key touchpoints, but ensure you have a full view of the customer experience, or you risk lapses in service that can hurt the business overall.

-Key touchpoints involve how customers come into contact with your brand before, during, and after the purchase phase.
+Key touchpoints involve how customers interact with your brand before, during, and after the purchase phase.
 So, it's crucial to consider all these steps when engaging with a customer who might have had a positive or negative experience.

 If your staff has the necessary skill set, that’s a good start.
 But they still need to relate to your customers.
-Here are some tips for making sure customer service is both thorough and well received.
+Here are some tips for ensuring thorough and well-received customer service.

 followupNPS